Securing Cash Flow In Your Manufacturing Business

 Manufacturers must conduct a balancing act of holding enough inventory, so they aren’t facing a depleted supply chain, but not so much that they tie up cash.
 With either approach, a close look at your current inventory processes is warranted.

 If you can’t automatically balance supply and demand with a real time scheduling engine, or instantly understand your turnover and fill rates, then its time to talk to us.

-The warning signs of lost sales opportunities are; customer service complaints because agents don’t have up-to-date information, stock levels not updating in real-time, or customers unable to access self-service information on your website.
+Smaller manufacturers often see the sales process as an add on to what they really do, but without sales the cash will not flow.
+Simply tightening up the sales and service processes can reduce lost sales opportunities and maximise sales opportunities.
+Meanwhile there are frequent warning signs of lost sales opportunities, such as; customer service complaints because agents don’t have up-to-date information, stock levels not updating in real-time, or customers being unable to access self-service information on your website.